Are You Struggling With Anxiety?

 Do you have racing, intrusive thoughts that interrupt your day and make it difficult to sleep?
 Have you started experiencing panic attacks?
 Do you constantly worry about what people think of you and how people will react if you say the wrong thing?

 Perhaps your mind is on the go from the moment you wake up and you continuously go over the tasks you have to do because you’re afraid of forgetting something.
-Or, you worry about the environment or the state of the world and feel demoralized and overwhelmed.
-By the end of the day, this may leave you completely exhausted—to the point where you can’t even enjoy time alone or with your family.
+Or, you worry about the environment or the state of the world and feel demoralized and overwhelmed; if you do, please read my Eco-Anxiety Page.
+By the end of the day, these feelings of anxiety may leave you completely exhausted—to the point where you can’t even enjoy time alone or with your family.

 Or maybe your anxiety has become tied to your self-worth.
 It’s possible you have a harsh and chatty inner critic, struggle to see the value in your actions, and have little compassion for yourself.
 You may be something of a perfectionist, and spend a lot of time trying to make sure everything’s right because you fear not feeling in control.